Rugby Park: "New" Rugby Park

+1994–1997 reconstruction

+Demolition work began at Rugby Park on 8 May 1994, with the stadiums West Stand receiving a major refurbishment including new roofing and floodlights.
+Both the covered terracing and covered enclosures of the stadium were demolished to make way for the construction of two new stands, the East Stand and the South Stand (the "Moffat Stand"), which were first used on 27 August and 19 November 1994 respectively.
+The north terracing area had remained in used during construction works, but was demolished in 1995 to allow the construction of the new North Stand (the "Chadwick Stand"), which was first used on 20 April 1995 against Rangers F.C..

+Taking 49 weeks to complete, the re-construction of Rugby Park transformed the stadium into a modern, 18,128 all-seated stadium, featuring new floodlights and two American style scoreboards situated at the top of both the Moffatt and Chadwick Stands.
+As of October 2023, both scoreboards are no longer installed on either stand.
+The official opening of the reconstructed Rugby Park occurred on 8 August 1995, with a match between English Premiership Champions Blackburn Rovers F.C. and Kilmarnock F.C., finishing 0–5.

 Renovations

 Safety regulations cut the capacity of Rugby Park to 17,528 by the 1980s, but this figure was rarely troubled as the club fell to the Second Division.
 The Taylor Report, published in January 1990, recommended that British stadiums should become all-seater.
 Around the same time, a new board of directors took control of Kilmarnock.
 The new board initially proposed to move the club to an out-of-town site besides the A77 road as part of a wider development, but this was rejected by planning restrictions.
 The board then decided to redevelop Rugby Park.
 The last game before reconstruction was played on 7 May 1994, when Kilmarnock beat Rangers 1–0.
 During the 1994–95 season the capacity was significantly reduced as three new stands were constructed; the Moffat Stand, the Chadwick Stand and the East Stand.
 Their completion brought the capacity of the stadium to 18,128.
 The work was completed in just 348 days, as the new stands were first opened for a game against Rangers on 20 April.
 Kilmarnock officially opened the new Rugby Park on 6 August 1995, in a friendly match against English league champions Blackburn Rovers.
 Alan Shearer hit a hat-trick as the home team lost 5–0.

 On 12 May 1998 Rugby Park hosted the last Ayrshire Cup final, as Kilmarnock fought back from 0–2 to beat Ayr United 4–2.
 In the summer of 1999, league regulations meant that Kilmarnock had to install undersoil heating at the ground.
 On 26 August of that year, Kilmarnock celebrated one hundred years at Rugby Park with a victory over KR Reykjavik in the 1999–2000 UEFA Cup.